psf/requests/docs/user/advanced.rst

     >>> proxies = {'http': 'http://user:pass@10.10.1.10:3128/'}

-.. warning:: Storing sensitive username and password information in an environment variable or a version-controled file is a security risk and is highly discouraged.
+.. warning:: Storing sensitive username and password information in an environment variable or a version-controlled file is a security risk and is highly discouraged.

 To give a proxy for a specific scheme and host, use the